You have until the end of the day on Sunday, January 31, 2016 to sign up for 2016 health insurance coverage and avoid a tax penalty.

 You may be eligible for an exemption under other circumstances, as well -- for example, if you can show that obtaining coverage would subject you to serious financial hardship.

 If you used the marketplace to purchase a plan last year.
-Most people who purchased their 2014 insurance plan from an online marketplace will be able to automatically renew their coverage for 2015.
-(This does not apply to states that have decided to scrap their exchanges and start over, including Maryland, Massachusetts, Nevada, and Oregon.)
+Most people who purchased their 2015 insurance plan from an online marketplace will be able to automatically renew their coverage for 2016.
 While automatic renewal sounds convenient, it has serious downsides:

 If your insurer decides to cancel your current plan, you could be switched to another plan without warning.
 The new plan may cost you more or change your eligibility for financial assistance.